 Thankfully, we were able to use this period to spread a few more demon rumours, including ones that would make Jun’s Legendary Flower and Maya’s Legendary Guns even stronger than before.
-You can choose between making them flat-out-stronger or giving them four elemental powers but remaining at the original strength.
+Assuming you have the appropriate rumours, you can choose between making them flat-out-stronger or giving them one of four elemental powers but remaining at the original strength.
 We preferred the former.
 Note that if you use one of these rumours, but later Scare a monster away in diplomacy, it might get revenge by spreading a rumour that your weapon sucks, instead!
-That’s cute, but we had never Scared a monster away since we tested the feature at the start of the game, so it wasn’t much of a threat.
+That’s cute, but we hadn’t Scared a monster away since we tested the feature at the start of the game, so it wasn’t much of a threat.
 Unfortunately, we never found anything but the elemental powers for Tatsuya, Lisa and for that matter Michel’s Legendary Weapons, and chose not to use them in case we came across an enemy that was immune, but oh well.

 At this point, you have to follow up on the notes from the boardroom, which tell you that someone made a report on the demon rumours, and that the printed report was put in a basement room that no one can access now.
 Coincidentally, someone also left a report saying the first floor was weak in places and whoops look at that you fell right through and virtually on top of the secret report, who’d’ve figured?
 Once you’re there, you can also run into an Alice, the super-demon from the final dungeon of P1, as a monster-in-a-box, which the walkthrough had warned us about.
 We took the walkthrough’s advice: save scum to get the double EXP buff from the Sumaru Genie, then use an overpowered technique called “Low End Breaker” (which kills the lowest-levelled combatant in a battle) to instantly kill Alice for what was now 160 000 EXP in one shot!